-Once you do, though, you’ll find an incredible amount of content geared towards teens and pre-teens that will rock their worlds more than a standard video game ever could.
+Once you do, though, you’ll find an incredible amount of content and VR games geared towards teens and pre-teens that will rock their worlds more than a standard video game ever could.

 Does your kid live for challenging puzzlers, need a way to work out while having fun, or just want to shoot baddies?